semaphoreP/codeastro/Day3/exampledoc/README.md

 First, we'll need to uncomment the following lines in the "Path setup" section.
-This path tells Sphinx where your python files are located.
+This path tells Sphinx where it can find your python files.
+You can think of this as being similar to the PYTHONPATH environment variable that python uses to run your own python codes.
 ```
 # import os
 # import sys